ATALLC/terraform-provider-azurerm/README.md

 There's a script in the utility-scripts project called add-vms-to-etc-hosts.sh that will put any public ips of vms in our azure subscription into /etc/hosts to make it easier to ssh in.
 Terraform sets up a bastion vm that has a public ip and can be used to ssh to the other vms, although you may need to copy the private key into it first.

 Got the installer working but the nodes besides master were not showing up with "oc get nodes" for some reason.
-Had to follow[the scaleup instructions](https://docs.openshift.com/enterprise/3.0/install_config/install/advanced_install.html#adding-nodes-advanced) to get them to show up.
+Had to follow [the scaleup instructions](https://docs.openshift.com/enterprise/3.0/install_config/install/advanced_install.html#adding-nodes-advanced) to get them to show up.

 - Website: https://www.terraform.io
 - [![Gitter chat](https://badges.gitter.im/hashicorp-terraform/Lobby.png)](https://gitter.im/hashicorp-terraform/Lobby)